ircv3/ircv3-specifications/core/capability-negotiation.md

 The full capability name MUST be treated as an opaque identifier.

-There are two capability namespaces:
+There are different types of capability names, which are described below.

-### Vendor-Specific
+### Vendor-Specific capabilities

 Names which contain a slash character (`/`) designate a vendor-specific capability namespace.